microsoft/ignite25-LAB560-building-declarative-agents-with-typespec-and-m365-agents-toolkit/lab/instructions/exercise-2-enhance-agent.md

 ![adaptive card response](https://github.com/user-attachments/assets/d4d5906d-e5fb-4728-bb0c-b7a9f54215c5)

 - Next, recheck reference cards work.
-Send below prompt in the conversation
+Open a new chat and then send below prompt in the conversation

      `List all my repairs.`